raaaahman/cas-bonbon/README.md

 ## How to play

 ### Goal
-break all the bricks to go to further levels
+Break all the bricks to go to further levels

 ### Controls :
 - `Right` and `Left` move the paddle